-C. California Department of Fish & Wildlife / California Fish & Game Commission Matters Re Lead Ammunition: Gathered thousands of records from agencies involved in the condor recovery program, and worked with scientists to debunk pseudo-science being used to support the theory of condor lead poisoning and death from the alleged ingestion of lead ammunition.
-Convinced the Commission to again reconsider the validity of the pseudo-science before considering any further limitations on the use of lead ammunition and the expansion of the "Condor Zone" lead ammunition ban.
-Also convinced the Commission to form a lead working committee to investigate the real source of lead in the environment that is causing elevated blood-lead levels in California condors and other wildlife.
-Based upon the information provided, the Commission further admonished the environmental organizations pushing for the lead ammunition ban expansion against lobbying the California Legislature to achieve their anti-lead agenda.
+C. California Departments of Fish & Wildlife / California Fish & Game Commission

+Lead Ammunition - Despite gathering thousands of records from agencies involved in the condor recovery program, and working with scientists to debunk faulty-science used to support the theory of condor lead poisoning and death from the alleged ingestion of lead ammunition, radical environmental groups convinced the California Legislature to ban all lead ammunition for hunting in California.
+We are currently exploring legal challenges to AB 711 and will continue to work with the Fish and Game Commission lead working committee to investigate the real source of lead in the environment that is causing elevated blood-lead levels in California condors and other wildlife.